polotek/http-console/README.md

     http://127.0.0.1:5984/> Accept:
     http://127.0.0.1:5984/> .headers
     X-Lodge: black

+**Note:** This command won't work for removing the `Cookie:` header.
+That is managed by the `rememberCookies` option.
+See the section on cookies below.

 Because JSON is such a common data format, http-console has a way to automatically set the `Content-Type` header to `application/json`.
 Just pass the `--json` option when